Ovilia/blog/_posts/2013-11-02-sorting-in-javascript.md

 layout: post
 tags:
 - JavaScript
+excerpt: How JavaScript <code>Array.prototype.sort</code> behaviors and what you should be careful with when you use it.
 ---

 Method of sorting an array is defined in `Array.prototype.sort`.
 So in most cases, you don't have to think about how to implement a sort algorithm when writing in JavaScript.
 But you still need to be careful when you use it, since JavaScript is fragile. :disappointed: